aherciya/azure-docs/articles/active-directory/develop/customize-webviews.md

 ** For SSO to work, tokens need to be shared between apps.
 This requires a token cache, or broker application, such as Microsoft Authenticator for iOS.

-## Change the default browser for the request
+## Change the default web component for the request

-You can use an in-app browser, or a specific system browser depending on your UX requirements, by changing the following property in `MSALWebviewParameters`:
+You can use different web components depending on your UX requirements, by changing the following property in `MSALWebviewParameters`:

 ```objc
 @property (nonatomic) MSALWebviewType webviewType;